-When your heels hurt, your feet hurt and when your feet hurt, you whole body seems to ache.
+When your heels hurt, your feet hurt and when your feet hurt, your whole body seems to ache.
 You may not realize just how important healthy feet are until you have an issue.
 But if you have to stand for long periods of time and your heels are giving you problems, you will want to deal with them and fast.
 If you don’t, you could cause a worse injury and end up off one foot for a number of weeks.
-To prevent worse issues, follow these tips and deal with your heel pain fast.
+To prevent worse issues, follow these tips, and deal with your heel pain fast.

 Tip #1: Wear Good Shoes